rdfostrich/article-jws2018-ostrich/content/querying.md

 Because of that, we enter a loop that will converge to the actual snapshot offset.
 This loop starts by determining the triple at the current offset position in the snapshot.
-We then query the deletions tree for the given triple pattern and version, and use the snapshot triple as offset.
+We then query the deletions tree for the given triple pattern and version, filter out local changes, and use the snapshot triple as offset.
 This triple-based offset is done by navigating through the tree to the smallest triple before or equal to the offset triple.
 If the query is not empty and the iterator has not yet ended, we use the deletion's position for the current triple pattern as new snapshot offset.
-If the query is not empty and the iterator has ended, we use the total number of deletions for the given triple pattern in this version as offset.
+If the query is not empty and the iterator has ended, we use the total number of deletions without local changes for the given triple pattern in this version as offset.
 Otherwise, if the deletion tree query has no results, we use zero as new snapshot offset.
 From the moment the snapshot offset doesn't change anymore, we have converged to the correct offset.
 After that, we return a simple iterator starting from that snapshot position,